RafaelFaisca32/arqsoft/README.md

 ## Build Project From Sources

-To build the project using the current version of the code source, it is necessary to execute the Maven package goal, creating the WAR file in target, test
+To build the project using the current version of the code source, it is necessary to execute the Maven package goal, creating the JAR file in target, test

 ```bat